blindsidenetworks/scalelite/README.md

 The `url` value is the complete URL to the BigBlueButton API endpoint of the server.
 The `/api` on the end is required.
 You can find the BigBlueButton server's URL and Secret by running `bbb-conf --secret` on the BigBlueButton server.

-The `loadMultiplier` is optional, it defaults to `1`.
-When adding a loadMultiplier to the server, the load will be multiplied using this number.
+The `loadMultiplier` can be used to give individual servers a higher or lower priority over other servers.
+A higher loadMultiplier should be placed on the weaker servers.
+If not passed, it defaults to a value of `1`.

 This command will print out the ID of the newly created server, and `OK` if it was successful.
 Note that servers are added in the disabled state; see "Enable a server" below to enable it.